 Major grocery chains rationing meat purchases to curb hoarding

-Their moves follow shopper limits announced last Friday by Kroger, the nation's largest supermarket chain.
-Kroger cited the rash of closures at meat processing plants in multiple states due to outbreaks of COVID-19 among workers at the facilities, according to an email the company sent to CBS MoneyWatch.
+Kroger, the nation's largest supermarket chain, on Friday said it is limiting meat purchases at some stores, citing the rash of closures at processing plants due to outbreaks of COVID-19 among workers at the facilities.

 First reported by CNN, Kroger did not reveal how many of its locations would be curbing customer purchases of beef and pork.
 Kroger operates more than 2,700 stores under multiple banner names, including Fred Meyer and Harris Teeter.